KABANOFESTO/KABANOFESTO/README.md

 ## Hi there 👋

 I’m **Kabano Festo**,

 a Software Developer based in Rwanda.

 I design and build products from idea to production.

 If I can imagine it, I prototype it, ship it, and iterate on it.

+### Tech Stack

 **Frontend:**  JavaScript, React, Next.js, TypeScript, Tailwind CSS, Framer Motion